xiaobo-liu/matrices-mp-cosm/readme.md

 MATLAB 2020b or newer is required for the use of Anymatrix.

 To include this collection as a group in the [Anymatrix](https://github.com/mmikaitis/anymatrix) collection, please download the repository and **rename** the directory from *matrices-mp-cosm* to *mpcosm* and then **remove** the `LICENSE` and `README` files therein (as they will prevent Anymatrix to find the collection).
-Finally, put the directory at the *root directory* of Anymatrix and run
+Finally, put the *mpcosm* directory at the *root directory* of Anymatrix and run

 ```
 >> anymatrix scan
 ```

 to force a scan of the file system that will include the new group.
 The new collection shall be ready to use.
 For more details, see

 Nicholas J. Higham and Mantas Mikaitis.
 [Anymatrix: An Extendable MATLAB Matrix Collection, Users' Guide](https://eprints.maths.manchester.ac.uk/2834/).
 MIMS EPrint 2021.15, Manchester Institute for Mathematical Sciences, The University of Manchester, UK.
 Oct.
 2021.